Introduction to Email Problems

 These are the 5 things you can do to solve all your email problems forever.
 No, they are not technical.
 Yes, they can be done by anybody irrespective of whatever career or professional life anyone has.

-Use 80-20 principle to your email and inbox
+Use 80-20 principles in your email and inbox.

 - Unsubscribe from all the rest of the email senders.